liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/00-managing-liferay-with-liferay-connected-services-intro.markdown

 - *Project*: Represents a group of users belonging to a company or organization.
   For example, a project can consist of all the users from a project team or business unit, or it can include the entire company.
-- *Environment*: Represents a physical cluster of servers, or a virtual or logical aggregation of servers.
+- *Environment*: Represents a physical cluster of servers or a virtual or logical aggregation of servers.
 - *Server*: Describes a concrete portal instance.
 It can be a standalone server or a cluster node.